mrciolino/wiki-backup/locations.md

 ## Dimension: Elemental Plane of Chaos (Spawning Stone)

-Location if Rabiah the storm giant's golem factory.
+Location of Rabiah the storm giant's golem factory at the spawning stone.
 Also the site of the final battle between the Low Bar Brawlers and the Emperor of the Ithillid.

 - [🌪️ Visit The Spawning Stone *Vortex of Chaotic Energy*](/locations/Spawning-Stone) {.links-list}